I'm in It with You

 "I'm in It with You" is a song by Swedish singer Loreen.
 The song was written by Loreen, Simen M. Eriksrud, Kiesa Ellestad and Espen Berg.
 It was released globally as a digital download on 14 August 2015 The song did not enter the Swedish Singles Chart, but peaked to number 2 on the Sweden Heatseeker Songs.

 Background and reception

-On 11 August 2015, Loreen announced the released of "I'm in It with You" on her Facebook page.
+On 11 August 2015, Loreen announced the release of "I'm in It with You" on her Facebook page.

 The song has been described as "an inspiring mid-tempo dance track where Loreen sings of being the support system of a person dear to her that is in real need of a shoulder to lean on."

-On the day release, the song impacted several national iTunes charts including Azerbaijan, Bulgaria, Czech Republic, Finland, Norway, the Netherlands, Spain and Sweden.
+On the day of release, the song impacted several national iTunes charts including Azerbaijan, Bulgaria, Czech Republic, Finland, Norway, the Netherlands, Spain and Sweden.
 Despite this, the song is yet to impact any official national chart.

 Live performances

-Loren performed the song on 16 August on Sommarkrysset at Gröna Lund in Stockholm, again on the 29 August on Nyhetsmorgon morning show and on 4 September on Go’kväll TV special.
+Loren performed the song on 16 August on Sommarkrysset at Gröna Lund in Stockholm, again on 29 August on Nyhetsmorgon morning show and on 4 September on Go’kväll TV special.